ic3-software/ic3-reporting-api/doc/plugin/Reference.md

 ### Interactions

-Widget interactions include selection, drilldown, drillthrough, etc...
-Those interactions are typically firing events that allows widgets to communicate to each other: for example, a selection event will be fired to filter the content of another widget.
+Widget interactions include selection, drilldown, drillthrough, etc. Those interactions are typically firing events that allows widgets to communicate to each other: for example, a selection event will be fired to filter the content of another widget.